tmshts/Web_Information_Processing/lab_02/README.md

-# Assignment 2 - The Simon Memory Game
+# The Simon Memory Game

 A goal of this assignment is to develop the Simon electronic memory skil game, invented in 1978 by Ralph H. Baer and Howard J. Morrison.